Posts Tagged: Larry Forero

-“There will be a limited number of water measurement trainings offered in 2020,” said Larry Forero, UC Cooperative Extension livestock and natural resources advisor.
+“There will be a limited number of water measurement trainings offered in 2021,” said Larry Forero, instructor and UC Cooperative Extension livestock and natural resources advisor.
 “If you need this training, register soon.”

 Senate Bill 88 requires that all water right holders who have previously diverted or intend to divert more than 10 acre-feet per year (riparian and pre-1914 claims), or who are authorized to divert more than 10 acre-feet per year under a permit, license, or registration, to measure and report the water they divert.

 Detailed information on the regulatory requirements for measurement and reporting is available on the State Water Resources Control Board Reporting and Measurement Regulation webpage.
 The legislation as written requires for diversion (or storage) greater than or equal to 100-acre feet annually that installation and certification of measurement methods be approved by an engineer/contractor/professional.

 The California Cattlemen's Association worked with Assemblyman Frank Bigelow to introduce a bill that would allow a self-certification option.
 Assembly Bill 589 became law on Jan.
 1, 2018.
 This bill, until Jan.
 1, 2023, allows any diverter, as defined, “who has completed this instructional course on measurement devices and methods administered by the University of California Cooperative Extension,” including passage of a proficiency test, to be considered a qualified individual when installing and maintaining devices or implementing methods of measurement.
 The bill required UC Cooperative Extension and the board to jointly develop the curriculum for the course and the proficiency test.

 UCCE's Larry Forero is helping ranchers cope with drought